Updated detection prospects for relic neutrinos using coherent scattering: Introduction

 When neutrinos were first predicted by Pauli in 1930 and later incorporated into a theory of $\beta$-decay~\cite{Fermi:1933jpa}, it was expected that they would never be observed as a consequence of their feebly interacting nature.
 The groundbreaking experiment of Cowan and Reines defied this expectation in 1953 and detected the electron neutrino using inverse $\beta$-decay~\cite{Reines:1953pu,Cowan:1956rrn}.
 Since then, several experiments have gone on to detect neutrinos originating from a range of both terrestrial and astrophysical sources~\cite{Danby:1962nd, Kamiokande-II:1987idp, Super-Kamiokande:1998kpq, SNO:2001kpb, DONUT:2000fbd, T2K:2011ypd, IceCube:2013cdw, KamLAND:2002uet, STEREO:2018rfh, MiniBooNE:2010idf, Davis:1968cp, GALLEX:1992gcp, MINOS:2006foh, Borexino:2008dzn}.
 In doing so, these experiments have revealed two additional neutrino species~\cite{Danby:1962nd, DONUT:2000fbd}, neutrino flavour oscillations and consequently non-zero neutrino masses~\cite{Super-Kamiokande:1998kpq, SNO:2001kpb, T2K:2011ypd, KamLAND:2002uet, MINOS:2006foh}, and more recently evidence for CP-violation in the lepton sector~\cite{T2K:2019bcf}.

 Despite the remarkable progress made by neutrino experiments, relic neutrinos from the early universe have thus far eluded detection due to their low energy and tiny interaction cross sections.
 Several proposals have been put forward to detect the cosmic neutrino background (C$\nu$B).
 The most well-known of these was proposed by Weinberg in 1962~\cite{Weinberg:1962zza}, which aims to capture neutrinos on radioactive nuclei.
 This principle is currently being developed into the PTOLEMY experiment~\cite{PTOLEMY:2018jst}.
-Other proposals include scanning the high energy cosmic ray neutrino flux for an absorption line at the $Z$-resonance~\cite{Eberle:2004ua}; using an ion storage ring to resonantly capture neutrinos~\cite{Bauer:2021txb}; as well as using either a torsion balance or laser interferometer to observe tiny accelerations induced by a relic neutrino wind~\cite{Duda:2001hd, Domcke:2017aqj}.
-The last of these can be decomposed into two effects: the first utilises a neutrino-antineutrino asymmetry (or left-right helicity asymmetry, for Majorana neutrinos) induced torque on a magnet, commonly known as the Stodolsky effect~\cite{Stodolsky:1974aq}.
+Other proposals include scanning the high energy cosmic ray neutrino flux for an absorption line at the $Z$-resonance~\cite{Eberle:2004ua}; using an ion storage ring to resonantly capture neutrinos~\cite{Bauer:2021uyj}; searching for modifications in atomic de-excitation spectra due to the Pauli exclusion principle~\cite{Yoshimura:2014hfa}; as well as using either a torsion balance or laser interferometer to observe tiny accelerations induced by a relic neutrino wind~\cite{Duda:2001hd, Domcke:2017aqj}.
+The last of these can be decomposed into two effects: the first utilises a neutrino-antineutrino asymmetry (or left-right helicity asymmetry, for Majorana neutrinos) induced torque on a magnet, commonly known as the Stodolsky effect~\cite{Stodolsky:1974aq,Langacker:1982ih}.
 The second is due to momentum transfer by the coherent scattering of neutrinos.

 In this paper we will focus on the second effect, which is considerably enhanced by their macroscopic de Broglie wavelength at low energies.
 As we will show, there is a significant contribution to this acceleration due to electron-neutrino scattering that has not been explored in detail by previous works.
 In addition, we will find a different scaling for the acceleration with neutrino mass at intermediate neutrino temperatures, and show that there exists a temperature independent upper limit to the acceleration for sufficiently massive neutrinos.